Path length: 53 miles

-The strongest tornado of the April 2, 1982 tornado outbreak was an F5 that touched down just south of Speer in Choctaw County, OK.
+The strongest tornado of the April 2, 1982 tornado outbreak was rated F5 It developed just south of Speer in Choctaw County, OK.
 It moved ESE near Messer and across the Hugo Reservoir.
-It then moved due east to just north of Valliant, south of Wright City and through Golden.
+It then traveled due east to just north of Valliant, south of Wright City and through Golden.
 It continued through the southern parts of Broken Bow before dissipating 4 miles SE of Eagletown in McCurtain County.

 The path length was 53 miles.
 The tornado max width was 1.5 miles (that was near Golden).
 Per the NWS Norman, "The physical state of this tornado varied as it morphed between multiple vortex and solid funnel phases during its lifetime."
 There were 29 injuries and no fatalities reported.

 Per the Storm Data Publication, a house was destroyed in the Messer area.
 The carpet was pulled up by the twister.
 All that remained on the slab was the carpet tack strips.
 Based on this damage, the official rating was given as F5.
 Thomas Grazulis lists a rating as F4 in Significant Tornadoes.
 Grazulis states, "Officially, the NWS accepted an F5 rating for this single home destruction.
 However, photographs of the empty foundation showed a rather poor anchoring technique.
 F5 winds would probably not have been needed to sweep away this home (and possibly not even F4 winds)."

 A 2x4 was driven through an Oak Tree.
 The Tri-Night Motel sign in Broken Bow was found 30 miles away in Arkansas.

 In all, the following was destroyed: 30 to 40 houses, 30 to 40 larges barns, 10 to 15 large chicken houses (significant loss of poultry) 5 to 10 trailer houses, a motel, a lumber yard, a church, an airplane, farm equipment, vehicles, power lines, timber.